 - ½ cup maple syrup

-- 2 eggs for vegetarian option; For vegan option: Follow Your Heart Vegan Egg equivalent to 2 eggs Follow Your Heart for 2 eggs=4 tbsp powder, 1 cup of water whisked
+- 2 eggs for vegetarian option; For vegan option: Follow Your Heart Vegan Egg equivalent to 2 eggs Follow Your Heart for 2 eggs=4 tablespoon powder, 1 cup of water whisked

 - 1 cup vegan chocolate chips divided: ¾ cup for mix, ¼ cup for top